 Liver flukes, also known as Fasciola hepatica, are parasites that cause the liver fluke disease known as Fascioliasis in the liver of human beings.
 The liver fluke parasite falls under the phylum Platyhelminthes.
-The liver fluke disease is caused when immature liver fluke parasites migrate through the liver and are sometimes caused by the presence of bile ducts, or sometimes both.
+The liver fluke disease is caused when immature liver fluke parasites migrate through the liver and are sometimes caused by the presence in bile ducts, or sometimes both.
 Liver fluke infects all grazing animals like sheep, cattle and mammals like human beings.
 Liver fluke parasites occur in regions around water bodies like river banks, slow streaming rivers, irrigation channels, as all these areas are suitable for hatching eggs of the liver fluke.
-The infestation of these parasites in animals like sheep, cattle has caused great descent in agricultural industry production.
+The infestation of these parasites in animals like sheep, cattle have greatly impacted the agricultural industry.

 Let’s look at the life cycle of liver fluke to get a better understanding.